Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Introduction

 \section{Introduction}

 Online social networks and information networks have become integral parts of our everyday life.
 However, the opportunities offered by such networks are often constrained not only by our previous interactions \cite{burt1976positions, coleman1988social, burt2003social, morselli2003career, bottero2011worlds}, but also by algorithms.
-For instance, algorithms could make some people or content more visible than others via ranking or recommendations \cite{abdollahpouri2019unfairness}.
+For instance, algorithms could make some people or content more visible than others via classification \cite{espin2021explaining}, ranking or recommendations \cite{abdollahpouri2019unfairness}.
 In this regard, search engines and recommender systems are increasingly used for various applications such as whom to follow, whom to cite, or whom to hire.
 Typically, these applications use algorithms to order items (e.g., people and academic papers) based on ``importance'' or ``relevance'', and may therefore produce social inequalities by discriminating certain individuals or groups of people in top ranks.
 In fact, it has been shown that recommender systems such as \textit{Who-to-Follow} (WTF) \cite{gupta2013wtf} tend to increase the popularity of users who are already popular \cite{su2016effect,bellogin2017statistical,abdollahpouri2019unfairness}.
 A similar effect has been found in \textit{PageRank} \cite{page1999pagerank}, where nodes in high ranks stabilize their position and give little opportunity to other nodes to occupy higher positions \cite{ghoshal2011ranking}.
-This tendency towards the ``popular'' arises because these algorithms harness structural information, in particular the in- and out-degree of nodes.
+This tendency towards the ``popular'' arises because these algorithms harness structural information, in particular, the in- and out-degree of nodes.
+For this reason, modeling the directionality of links---which is often left out for simplicity---is crucial to really understand how these algorithms work on different types of networks.